Analysis | Trump’s language, which defined his presidency, is now what’s on trial

 Trump’s lawyers say his speech is protected by the First Amendment.

-“This is a very, very dangerous road to take with respect to the First Amendment, putting at risk any passionate political speaker, which is against everything we believe in this country,” Trump attorney David Schoen said last week on Fox News.
+“This is a very, very dangerous road to take with respect to the First Amendment, putting at risk any passionate political speaker, which is against everything we believe in this country,” Trump attorney David Schoen said last week on Fox News Channel.

 And he further challenged the Democrats’ argument on Tuesday in the Senate, saying that their ultimate goal is to strip Trump of his First Amendment rights.
 He said: